-- 9. Select the appropriate TMC compression implant and check that the pre-installed inserter arms are fully installed. - 10.
-While manually squeezing the inserter arms to a parallel position, insert the inserter arms into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration. - Caution: Use care to not squeeze the inserter arms past a parallel position, as this can result in permanent deformation of the implant. - 11.
-Insert the legs of the TMC implant into the pre-drilled holes in the bone.
+9. While manually squeezing the threaded rods to a parallel position, insert the threaded rods into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration.

+Caution: Use care to not squeeze the threaded rods past a parallel position, as this can result in permanent deformation of the implant.

+10. Insert the legs of the TMC implant into the pre-drilled holes in the bone.
 Light tapping on the inserter cap may be helpful in advancing the implant.
-When properly installed, the bottom surface of the implant should sit flush against the surface of the bone. - Caution: Avoid excessive force or impaction when inserting the implant into the bone. - Note: If using provisional fixation of the two K-wires from the drill guide step, apply the inserter cap over the provisional fixation K-wires to guide the TMC implant into the pre-drilled holes in the bone. - 12.
-While lightly squeezing the inserter arms, manually remove the inserter cap to release the pre-loaded TMC compression implant.
-Manually unthread the inserter arms from the implant to remove them.
-Proper implant placement can be confirmed on fluoroscopy. - Note: A T15 driver can also be used to remove the inserter arms. - 13.
-Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 14.
+When properly installed, the bottom surface of the implant should sit flush against the surface of the bone.

+Caution: Avoid excessive force or impaction when inserting the implant into the bone.

+- 11. While lightly squeezing the threaded rods, manually remove the inserter cap to release the pre-loaded TMC compression implant.
+Remove the threaded rods from the implant manually.
+If required, use the appropriate instrumentation to aid with the removal of the rods.
+Proper implant placement can be confirmed on fluoroscopy. - 12.
+Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 13.
 A second TMC compression implant may be used in the procedure as deemed necessary by the surgeon.
 In the Lapidus fusion procedure, it would be advised to place the second implant at approximately a 90-degree circumferential offset (medial or medial-plantar position) to the first dorsally-located implant.
 Install the second implant following the same steps as described for the first implant.
-Care should be taken to avoid extensive dissection or periosteal stripping if using a second compression implant. - 15.
-Remove any remaining K-wires.
+Care should be taken to avoid extensive dissection or periosteal stripping if using a second compression implant. - 14.
+Remove any remaining instrumentation and/or provisional fixation.